-Hello and welcome to this site.
+Hello and welcome.
 I'm glad you found me!
-My Name is Barb Stevens-Newcomb, and I live in the Willamette Valley in Oregon.
+My Name is Barb Stevens-Newcomb and I live outside of Eugene, Oregon, in the Willamette Valley.

 Laurel Fisher Gallery, Tate Building, Eugene